dayuwater/traffic_sign_classifier/writeup.md

 ![alt text][image4]

 This one is hard to classify because the snowflake has a pretty complicated structure, which is more complicated than the most complicated English letter.
+In addition, the watermark provides a confusion.

 ![alt text][image5]